samsja/dion/README.md

 ## Introduction

 Optimization algorithms are essential to training neural networks, converting gradients into model weight updates to minimize loss.
 For many years, the state-of-the-art method has been Adam/AdamW.
-However, recent work has shown that incorporating a **matrix orthonormalization update rule** can significantly accelerate model convergence.
-See [[Bernstein-Newhouse 2025]](https://openreview.net/forum?id=hErdffTsLu&referrer=%5Bthe+profile+of+Jeremy+Bernstein%5D%28%2Fprofile%3Fid%3D%7EJeremy_Bernstein1%29) for theoertical justification.
+However, recent work has shown that **orthonormalized matrix updates** can significantly accelerate model convergence.
+See [Bernstein and Newhouse, 2025](https://openreview.net/forum?id=hErdffTsLu) for a theoretical justification.

 The practical effectiveness of orthonormal updates was first demonstrated by [Muon](https://kellerjordan.github.io/posts/muon/) in the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt), and has since been validated at scale by models such as [Kimi K2](https://arxiv.org/abs/2507.20534) and [GLM-4.5](https://z.ai/blog/glm-4.5).
-Muon implements orthonormalization via the *Newton-Schulz iteration*, which relies on repeated matrix–matrix multiplications.
+Muon implements orthonormalization via *Newton-Schulz iterations*, which relies on repeated matrix-matrix multiplications.
 However, large-scale training relies on model sharding, where weight matrices and optimizer states are distributed across multiple processes.
-As extensively discussed by [Essential AI](https://www.essential.ai/blog/infra), orthonormalizing a matrix with Newton-Schulz iterations in this scenario involves the communication-intensive procedure of reconstructing the full matrices from their individual shards.
+As discussed by [Essential AI](https://www.essential.ai/blog/infra), orthonormalizing a sharded matrix with Newton-Schulz iterations involves the communication-intensive procedure of reconstructing the full matrices from their individual shards.

 **Dion** is our approach for a more **scalable and communication-efficient** optimizer.
 Like Muon, it computes orthonormal weight updates and has the same benefits of faster model convergence.
 The difference is that Dion uses an alternative orthonormalization method based on amortized power iteration (in the style of [PowerSGD](https://arxiv.org/pdf/1905.13727)), which can be applied directly on sharded matrices.
 Furthermore, Dion introduces a *rank fraction* hyperparameter, allowing for compute and communication reduction via low-rank compression.
 To mitigate information loss, Dion adds an error feedback mechanism that captures the difference between the original matrix and its low-rank approximation.